leigh-hackspace/Scavenger_hunt/README.md

 # README

-Scavenger_hunt is a Capture the Flag (CTF) game where players have to scan QR codes of "Objects" using phone cameras which will capture these objects, theQR codes will be hidden and players will have to find and scan them!
+Scavenger_hunt is a Capture the Flag (CTF) game where players have to scan QR codes of "Objects" using phone cameras which will capture these objects, the QR codes will be hidden and players will have to find and scan them!

-# Installation
+## Installation

-- Install Ruby (we recommend using [rbenv](https://github.com/rbenv/rbenv))
+- Install Ruby (we recommend using [rbenv][1])
-- Install Docker (instructions to install docker can befound [here](https://docs.docker.com/get-docker/))
+- Install Docker (instructions to install docker can befound [here])
+- Install libpq `sudo apt-get install libpq-dev` or `brew install libpq docker` on mac
 - Clone The Repo
 - Copy and modify the '.env-example' file to '.env'
 - In the terminal run ``` Docker pull postgres ``` to get the latest postgres image
+- Install npm `sudo apt-get install npm`
+- Install yarn `sudo npm install --global yarn`
 - In the terminal run ``` bin/setup ``` to set up the app

-##

-## MAC
-- brew install libpq docker

 ## Running rspec tests
 `bundle exec rspec`